 Susan Sampson Gets Creative with Canned Seafood

-Just in time for back to school/work, Susan Sampson, author of 200 Best Canned Fish & Seafood Recipes, offers recipes that are easy to upscale or downscale, whether you a re a time-challeged working parent trying to get supper on the table, or inviting the boss to dinner.
+Just in time for back to school/work, Susan Sampson, author of 200 Best Canned Fish & Seafood Recipes, offers recipes that are easy to upscale or downscale, whether you are a time-challeged working parent trying to get supper on the table or a nervous employee inviting the boss to dinner.

 "When I told people I was writing a cookbook starring canned seafood, I heard a lot of jokes about slaving over a hot can opener and stocking up for civil emergencies.